Want to extend your New Zealand Working Holiday Visa (WHV)?

 Not one of the areas with high demand for seasonal workers but again, there is the possibility of work throughout the year.
 You might have to get in quick, though and before other people apply for fruit-picking jobs.

 Fruit Picking Jobs New Zealand – South Island

 Main Produce: Wine grapes, sweet corn, olives.

-Best months to find work: June, July, August.
-Other months to find work: November, December, January.
+The best months to find work: are June, July, and August.
+Other months to find work: November, December, and January.

-Best months to find work: February, March, April.
-Other months to find work: November, December- Not only is the Nelson region stunningly beautiful and with more hours of sunshine than most other regions in New Zealand, it also has a fair amount of fruit picking work available throughout the year.
+Best months to find work: are February, March, and April.
+Other months to find work: November and December- Not only is the Nelson region stunningly beautiful and with more hours of sunshine than most other regions in New Zealand, but it also has a fair amount of fruit-picking work available throughout the year.

 fruit picking in New Zealand.